enasequence/ena-browser-documentation/index.rst

 ENA: Guidelines and Tutorials
 *****************************

-Welcome to the guidelines for submission to the European Nucleotide Archive.
+Welcome to the documentation for the European Nucleotide Archive's data discovery & retreival services.
 Please use the links below and to the left to find instructions specific to your needs.